clarkandrew/GitSmart/README.md

   <img src="assets/demo.gif" alt="GitSmart Demo" width="100%">
 </p>

 GitSmart is an open-source Command Line Interface (CLI) tool that leverages Artificial Intelligence (AI) to automate the creation of meaningful Git commit messages.
-By analyzing the changes you've made, **GitSmart** generates concise and standardized commit messages, making it easier to track changes and collaborate with others.
+By analyzing your changes, **GitSmart** generates concise and standardized commit messages—making it easier to track work and collaborate.

 ---

 ## Why You'd Need GitSmart

 ### Streamlined Workflow
-- **Automated Commit Messages**: Save time and reduce manual effort by generating precise commit messages automatically.
+- **Automated Commit Messages**: Save time by generating precise commit messages automatically.

 ### Consistent Version History
-- **Standardized Messages**: Keep a clean, organized commit history for easier tracking, management, and debugging.
+- **Standardized Messages**: Keep a clean, organized commit log for easier tracking and debugging.

 ### Seamless Integration
-- **User-Friendly CLI**: An interactive command-line interface designed for efficiency and ease of use.
+- **User-Friendly CLI**: An interactive interface built for efficiency and ease of use.

 ### Enhanced Code Reviews
-- **Accurate Summaries**: Produce commit messages that precisely reflect your changes, improving code review processes.
+- **Accurate Summaries**: Generate commit messages that reflect your changes, improving review quality.

 ### Custom AI Integration
-- **Adaptive AI Insights**: Choose from OpenAI, Anthropic, or Llama to tailor AI assistance to your coding style.
+- **Adaptive AI Insights**: Pick from OpenAI, Anthropic, or Llama to tailor AI assistance to your coding style.

 ---

 ## Key Features

 - **AI-Powered Commit Messages**
 - **Track Changes**
 - **Revert to Previous Versions**
 - **Branch and Merge**
 - **Collaborate Seamlessly**

 ---